 Independence is something we all hold dear.
 We desperately wanted our independence as teenagers and hold on to the concept even more dearly as we age.
-Nobody wants to give up their independence.
-It’s the number one reason people state for staying in their own home instead of moving to a senior apartment community yet there’s a problem with that logic.
-Staying in our homes tends have the opposite effect on our independence.
+Maintaining indepdence is the number one reason people give for staying in their own home instead of moving to a senior apartment community.
+Yet there’s a problem with that logic.
+Staying in our homes tends have the opposite effect.
 Instead of giving us freedom, it tends to restrict us.
 Visiting friends and staying active can be difficult when living in one’s own home with limited access to transportation and activities.
-Maintaining and cleaning a house also requires time and money, which can limit many people’s choices and activities.
-Independence should not mean isolation but that’s often the result of “staying in my home.”
-People who move to an assisted living or Independent Senior Living Community have fewer logistical barriers and tend to become more active, have more social interaction and live fuller more purposeful lives.
-Most residents at a LifeMinded community will tell you they resisted moving from their own homes as long as possible, but they will also tell you after making the move, they wish they had done it sooner.
+Maintaining and cleaning a house also requires time and money, which can limit many people’s choices..
+Too often, staying in one’s home means isolation.
+People who move to an assisted living or independent senior living community have fewer logistical barriers and tend to become more active.
+They often have more social interaction and live fuller, more purposeful lives.
+Most residents at our LifeMinded communities will tell you they resisted moving from their own homes for as long as possible, but, after making the move, wished they had done it sooner.

 Shrinking social circles, poor health, life changes, and transportation issues can all inhibit your ability to have an active social life.
 That’s why living in a senior living or senior housing community that promotes health and activity, while making socializing easy and convenient, is critical to living a vibrant and engaged senior life.

 Here are some suggestions for how to stay social:

 • Meet up for coffee or tea with a friend.
 Make it a regular date so you don’t have to remember to schedule it.

 • Invite someone over for a meal at your home.

 • Take your pet (or just yourself) on a walk to somewhere where people congregate.
 Video chats or phone calls can be good substitutes when distance is a factor, but it’s worth the effort to get face-to-face in the same room whenever possible.